Skip to Content

 The Ultralight Travel Packing List for Men

 By packing lightweight and quality gear with multiple uses, you can greatly reduce the weight and volume of your travel backpack.
-The end goal in switching to an ultralight style of travel is to pack all of your clothing and gear into a carry on-size bag without sacrificing anything in terms of functionality, comfort, fashion, or preparedness.
+The end goal in switching to an ultralight style of travel is to pack all of your clothing and gear into a carry-on-size bag without sacrificing anything in terms of functionality, comfort, fashion, or preparedness.
 One thing I want to clear up is the fact that traveling ultralight isn’t about doing without.
 It’s about packing in a smart and strategic manner.
 This ultralight travel packing list is designed to help you achieve that.

-What does Ultralight Packing Mean for Travelers?
+What Does Ultralight Packing Mean for Travelers?

 For hikers, ultralight traditionally means keeping your base weight below 10 pounds (about 4.5 kilos).
 For travel, we generally need a bit more gear.
 Mostly clothing.
 Most airlines allow up to a 22 pound (10 kilos) bags as a carry-on.
 The bag must measure less than 45 linear inches (115 centimeters).
 Our goal is to fit within those limits.